 - Be mindful of your character limits.

 Why: Longer headlines increase the clickable space of your Search ads, but you might find that shorter headlines perform better for people already searching for your brand.

 3. Set up your ads for success

-- Implement all ad extensions that make sense for your business, trying for at least three.
+- Implement all ad extensions that make sense for your business, trying for at least four.

 Why: Ads with multiple extensions often perform better than ads with only one extension.
-They add useful info for searchers and help your message get noticed.
+They add useful info for potential customers and help your message get noticed.

 - Use keyword insertion and ad customizers if you have a lot of ads to maintain.

-Why: You can tailor your creative messages to a user’s search while reducing your management overhead, including in your URL navigation fields.
+Why: You can tailor your creative messages to a user’s search while reducing your management overhead.

 4. Test and optimize creative messages